mwcproject/mwc-node/doc/mining/install_linux.md

 Please store your IP, you will need it to setup your miner and validate the setup.

-#### Open port at Windows
+#### Open port at Linux

 Ensure the port is open and not being blocked by the firewall.
 The easiest way is to disable the firewall.

 #### Do you have a router?
 Map 3416 port for incoming connections

 If you have a router you need to setup the port forwarding for incoming connections.

 If you don't know how to do that, please do the search for the phrase: how to setup 'router brand' port forwarding.
-For example: `how to setup Negtgear port forwarding`  will return you a link [https://www.noip.com/support/knowledgebase/setting-port-forwarding-netgear-router-genie-firmware/]
+For example: `how to setup Negtgear port forwarding`  will return you a link
+[https://www.noip.com/support/knowledgebase/setting-port-forwarding-netgear-router-genie-firmware/]

 We recommend you just map your router port 3416 to your device local IP address.

-Here is how you can find your local IP for Windows [https://support.microsoft.com/en-us/help/4026518/windows-10-find-your-ip-address]
+Here is how you can find your local IP for Ubuntu [https://help.ubuntu.com/stable/ubuntu-help/net-findip.html.en]

 #### Validate if your port is open for INCOMING connections